k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/02_spaces.md

 ## Space Card's Anatomy

-Each **Space card** comprises of a top bar, the main informative part and 2 mini dashboard.
+Each **Space card** comprises of a top bar, the main informative part and 2 mini dashboards.

 ### **Top Bar**